icamplis/BIDS-Converter/README.md

 ## Installation

-CLone or download this repository, and ensure all packages in requirements.txt are installed.
+Clone or download this repository, and ensure all packages in requirements.txt are installed.
 This can be done by navigating to the directory containing requirements.txt in a terminal and entering:
 ```bash
 pip3 install --user -r /path/requirements.txt
 ```